CoolProp/CoolProp/Web/fluid_properties/Incompressibles.rst

 here is a pdf file :download:`pdf <doc/mypdf.pdf>`

+Testing the
+.. program-output:: python -V
+ auto generated version.

 Incompressible Liquids
 ----------------------
 There is also a selection of incompressible liquids implemented.
 These only allow for calls with temperature and pressure as input and provide only a subset of thermophysical properties, namely: density, heat capacity, internal energy, enthalpy, entropy, viscosity and thermal conductivity.
-Hence, the available output keys for the ``Props`` function are: "D", "C", "U", "H", "S", "V", "L", "Tmin", Tmax" and "Psat".
+Hence, the available output keys for the ``Props`` function are: "D", "C", "U", "H", "S", "V", "L", "Tmin", "Tmax" and "Psat".
 An internal iteration allows us to use enthalpy and pressure as inputs, but be aware of the reduced computational efficiency.

 .. ipython::

     In [1]: from CoolProp.CoolProp import PropsSI

     #Density of HFE-7100 at 300 K and 1 atm.
     In [1]: PropsSI('D','T',300,'P',101325,'INCOMP::HFE')

 For refrigeration applications, 8 fluids were implemented from Aake Melinder "Properties of Secondary Working Fluids for Indirect Systems" published in 2010 by IIR and coefficients are obtained from a fit between -80 and +100 degrees Celsius.

 ==========================   ===================================================